You want smart political talk without the meltdowns?

 But see, as a baby, Rob was routinely beaten by his father's car.

-On a typical night, Carl would slip into Rob's bed, roll him over, swab him down, and say something like I'm thinking about hiring Maury Amsterdam to play buddy Sorrell.
+On a typical night, Carl would slip into Rob's bed, roll him over, swab him down, and say something like, I'm thinking about hiring Maury Amsterdam to play Buddy Sorrell.

-you think Well, the success of the Dick Van Dyke show changed things dramatically.
+The success of the Dick Van Dyke show changed things dramatically.

-Uh Carl started inviting many of his famous friends to What is your reaction, Haraldo, to that?
+What is your reaction, Geraldo, to that?

-I as I listened, I was thinking that there is an aspect of locker room humor, whether Franken wants it it cop to it or not, that a year ago, two years ago, let's say two years ago,
+As I listened, I was thinking that there is an aspect of locker room humor, whether Franken wants it cop to it or not, that a year ago, two years ago, let's say, two years ago, before we went through our own Roger Ailes trauma at Fox News, two years ago, people would have been elbowing the other one and saying, oh, that's funny,

 I think that times have changed dramatically.